TheM1ddleM1n/github-battleships/README.md

 ## Powered By

 - GitHub Actions
+- Github Secrets
 - Python based game logic
 - JSON-based board state
 - Your brilliant moves ofc!

 ---

-## 💬 Any Questions or Ideas?
+## 💬 Any Questions, Bugs or Ideas?

-Open an issue titled `Suggestion:` or `Question:` and let’s make this game even better.
+Open an issue titled `Suggestion:` or `Question:` and let’s make this game even better!

 ---

+Thanks @DataM0del for opening the first issue!
+(Bug)

 Ready to fire your first shot?
 **Open an issue and type your move now!** 🎯